avenirer/Assetor/README.md

 From here on we have two options:
 We can choose to merge all the files inside groups with: $this->assetor->merge().
 If you are still working on CSS/JS you must write $this->assetor->merge(TRUE); which will force overwriting of the old merged files.
 This will result in:
-- style_one.css, style_two.css will become one file: header.css
+- style_one.css, style_two.less will become one file: header.css
 - script_one.js, script_two.js will become one file: header.js
-- style_three.css, style_four.css will become one file: footer.css
+- style_three.less, style_four.css will become one file: footer.css
 - script_two.js will become one file: footer.js
 The files will have no compression applied.

 We can choose to minify all the files inside groups with: $this->assetor->minify().
 If you are still working on CSS/JS you must write $this->assetor->minify(TRUE); which will force overwriting of the old minified files.
 This will result in:
-- style_one.css, style_two.css will become one compressed file: header.css
+- style_one.css, style_two.less will become one compressed file: header.css
 - script_one.js, script_two.js will become one compressed file: header.js
-- style_three.css, style_four.css will become one compressed file: footer.css
+- style_three.less, style_four.css will become one compressed file: footer.css
 - script_two.js will become one compressed file: footer.js
 The files will be compressed (minified).